 Cash is carried at cost in the financial statements.
 Cash denominated in foreign currency is revalued at the end of the reporting period.
-The exchange rate used by the Company is the closing rate of the Hungarian National Bank (MNB) at the Statement of Financial Position date, unrealised gains and losses are recognised in the financial result.
+The exchange rate used by the Company is the closing rate of the National Bank of Hungary (MNB) at the Statement of Financial Position date, unrealised gains and losses are recognised in the financial result.